JuliaMath/SpecialFunctions.jl/docs/src/index.md

 ## Note

-Prior to Julia 0.6, these functions were available in Julia's Base module.
+Prior to Julia 0.6, most of these functions were available in Julia's Base module.
 Because of this, the symbols from this package are not exported on Julia 0.5 to avoid name conflicts.
 In this case, the symbols will need to be explicitly imported or called